Djsmith611/redux-pizza-parlor/README.md

 7. After the customer has confirmed their order and information, select `Checkout`
 8. The kitchen POS will return to the landing page, ready for the next order
 9. In the office, managers can monitor the day's sales by calling up the admin page at `/admin`
-10. _PENDING_ Managers can call up details for individual orders by clicking on line items
+10. Managers can call up details for individual orders by clicking on the `DETAILS` button in each line item

 ## Technologies